PumaFPV/PMK/README.md

 <img src="/Layout/keyboard-layout.jpg" width="536" height="242">

+### Mouse
+Mouse can send x,y movement, wheel, pan scrolling and mouse buttons (left, middle, right, forward, backward).
+Each button is encoded as a bit in the "key" byte of the packet.

+### Gamepad
+Gamepad can send 2 analog joysticks, 2 analog triggers, dpad buttons, and 32 additionnal buttons.

 ### LED
 Hopefully processing key press and led function on dongle and send data to kb is fast enough, otherwise we will have to run led function on keyboard.

 <img src="/Documentation/Images/PKB_HW00_pulsar.png" width="700" height="394">

+### Knob
+Knobs are in absolute position going from 0 to 255.
+For relative knobs, this is handled on the device and enumerates as a keyboard.

 ## Protocol
 Packet structure is: